Taxman123.com logo

 Tax Humor

-2008 IRS Earned Income Credit Changes1040 form and calculator and pen
+2008 IRS Earned Income Credit Changes

-here are some explanations of changes to the credit for 2008.
+Here are some explanations of changes to the credit for 2008.

 Amount of credit increased, and the maximum amount of the credit has increased.